Driving in Mexico and Playa Del Carmen

 Renting a car to drive in Mexico

-Renting a car and driving gives you freedom to go to places without relaying on a tour bus and their schedules.
+Renting a car and driving gives you freedom to go to places without relying on a tour bus and their schedules.
 It also can be cost effective if there are several people.
 There are many rental agencies to choose from both at the airport and in Playa Del Carmen.
 Even if you get to Tulum and you decide to rent a car, you will find places to rent from.
 Smaller towns have limited or no rentals available.
 See our article about renting cars and the tips for renting in Mexico.

 Car Insurance in Mexico